 Cost and Commitments

 The Narnian Virtues project is free to participating schools.
 We provide electronic copies of the Teacher Handbook with selected extracts and activities for the novel.
 Electronic copies of the Student Workbook (for use in the classroom) and Character Passport (which contains home activities) are also provided.
 In return for providing the curriculum, We ask that your students complete an on-line survey before and after receiving the curriculum in order that we can assess the impact of the curriculum.
 We also ask that you fill in a ‘teacher log’ throughout the duration of the curriculum.
 This will enable us to understand the ways in which the curriculum is delivered within and across schools.
 In this way, we will be able to evaluate the success of the project in meeting its aims for student character development, and assess the validity of using the Narnia novels of C. S. Lewis.
 The curriculum is designed to be delivered over a 12 week period, using two hours per week of class time.
 It is intended to be delivered through English classes, however this is not essential.
-The cost to the school will be printing the workbooks as required, and obtaining copies of the novel.
+The cost to schools will be printing the workbooks as required, and obtaining copies of the novel.

 Participating in Languages other than English

 The project material is provided in English but we welcome schools whose first language is not English.
 A significant benefit of using the Narnia novels of C. S. Lewis is their international success, with the Chronicles of Narnia published in 47 languages.
 Additional media such as the recent movies made from three of the novels may also help support participating classes whose first language is not English.
 If you would like further information regarding using our curriculum material, please do contact us.